-While this move focuses on your glutes, hamstrings, and inner thighs, it's also a great at-home back exercise too.
+While this at-home back workout move focuses on your glutes, hamstrings, and inner thighs, it's also a great at-home back exercise too.
 (P.S. the muscles along the entire back of your body are called the posterior chain.)

-- Lay flat on your stomach.
-Lift your chest up, arching your back and interlacing your hands behind your back.
+A. Lay flat on your stomach.
+Lift chest up, arching back and interlacing hands behind back.

-- Lift your hands and legs up, touching your heels together.
+B. Lift hands and legs up, touching heels together.

-- Slowly move your legs apart and bring them back together.
+C. Slowly move legs apart and bring them back together.

 Do 20 reps.

-- Twist your torso to the right while remaining in chair pose, and place the left elbow on the outside of the right knee.
+B. Twist torso to the right while remaining in chair pose, and place the left elbow on the outside of the right knee.
 The other elbow should be pointing to the ceiling.

 Do 4 reps.

-You'll seriously sculpt your chest, too, while doing this exercise for back fat—as long as you don't let your hips drop when you lower to the ground.
+You'll seriously sculpt your chest, too, while doing this at-home back workout move — as long as you don't let your hips drop when you lower to the ground.
 (Next try: 20-Minute Pilates Abs Workout)

-- Start in push-up position and bend one leg behind you so the bottom of the foot is facing toward the ceiling.
+A. Start in push-up position and bend one leg behind so the bottom of the foot is facing toward the ceiling.

-- Lower your body to the ground by bending your elbows, keeping your back straight.
+B. Lower body to the ground by bending elbows, keeping back straight.